profskipulag/ST540105/README.md

     ├── environment.yaml      - configures conda environment with required packages
     ├── LICENSE               - GPL 3
     ├── app
-    │   └── main.py           - python FastAPI app
+    |   ├── data              - directory that holds DT5405 / DT5404 / DT5402 for use by website api
-    ├── static                - static files served up by the server │   ├── test2.html        - website
+    |   ├── websiteapi.py     - API code that processes requests from the website
-    │   └── data.json         - data for plotting
+    │   └── main.py           - python FastAPI app that serves the website and the API ├── static                - static files served up by the server │   └── test3.html        - website
     ├── README.md             - this file
-    ├── .gitignore            - files to be ignored by git ├── emulator.nc           - data used by the emulator └── screenshot.png        - screenshot of the website in use
+    ├── .gitignore            - files to be ignored by git └── screenshot.png        - screenshot of the website in use